 The effects vary from baby to baby and also depend on the cause of low birth weight.
 Some of the problems associated with newborn health are (15):

-• Gastrointestinal problems such as necrotizing enterocolitisiXA serious disease characterized by the damage of intestinal tissues, typically affecting the preterm babies (intestinal disease).
+- Gastrointestinal problems such as necrotizing enterocolitisiA serious disease characterized by the damage of intestinal tissues, typically affecting the preterm babies (intestinal disease).

-• SIDS (sudden infant death syndromeiXSudden, unexpected, and unexplained demise of an infant under the age of one ),
+- SIDS (sudden infant death syndromeiSudden, unexpected, and unexplained demise of an infant under the age of one ),

-Studies show that babies with a low weight may have lower intelligence quotient (IQ), perform poorly in academics and show behavioral problems.
-The lower the weight, the more pronounced are the problems (16).
+Studies show that babies with low weight may have cognitive problems like developmental delays, lower intelligence quotient (IQ), and poor academic performance.
+Such children may also have an increased risk of developing behavioral problems.
+The lower the weight, the more pronounced the problems (16).

 Also, the child’s development or emotional effects will depend on: